dmbarbour/glas/docs/GlasDesign.md

 A rational can be modeled as a dict `(n, d)` of integers with non-zero denominator 'd'.
 The rational subset of complex or hypercomplex numbers can be modeled as dicts `(r, i)` or `(r, i, j, k)` of integers or rationals.
 A vector is a list of numbers.
 A matrix is a list of vectors of identical lengths.

-Arithmetic operators on glas data should be overloaded to support these extended number representations, at least where it makes sense to do so.
+Arithmetic operators on glas data will generally be overloaded to support these number representations, at least where it makes sense to do so.
+Implicit conversions between number types would be performed as needed, restricted to lossless conversions.

 Under the hood, the runtime can potentially introduce optimized representations.
 For example, it is feasible to introduce a bignum floating point representation for rationals whose denominator is a power of two (or ten, or sixty).
 Or represent a matrix as a large array with logical dimension tracking.

-### Abstract Data Types

-Data abstraction is an extrinsic property of data, i.e. data is abstract *in context* of a given subprogram.
-In case of abstract runtime types (such as open file handles), the scope of abstraction might be an entire application.
-Ideally, data abstraction is enforced by static analysis, eliminating runtime overheads.
-However, static analysis is difficult in many cases.

-We can extend the data representation with barriers to efficiently detect violation of type assumptions at runtime.
-These barriers might be manipulated by 'annotations' that wrap and unwrap values with type headers at runtime.
-This has unavoidable overhead, but it can be acceptable depending on granularity.
-A compiler might eliminate many wrap-unwrap pairs based on static analysis.

-In case of [substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) we might further restrict a subprogram's ability to 'copy' or 'drop' data.
-Again, this is best enforced by static analysis, but we could

-### Nominative Types

-A runtime can support [nominative types](https://en.wikipedia.org/wiki/Nominal_type_system) as an abstract type.
-Essentially, instead of using bitstrings as 'labels' for a dictionary or variant, we can use database keys or names from a [namespace](GlasNamespaces.md), abstracting over representation details.
-In context of live coding, orthogonal persistence, and distribution, nominative types must be carefully scoped.

 ## Programs and Applications

 A program is a value with a known interpretation.
 An application is a program with a known integration.

-The glas system specifies [glas language](GlasLang.md) with file extension ".glas".
-A glas module compiles to a dictionary of partial [namespaces](GlasNamespaces.md).
-An application module should define the 'app' namespace, representing an [application object](GlasApps.md).
-The app namespace should leave abstract a subset of methods `%*` and `sys.*` to be provided by the runtime, corresponding to [abstract assembly](AbstractAssembly.md) and system functions.
-Application state is bound to an external key-value database with support from the language.

-The glas system is extensible via language modules, acceleration, and staging.
-The initial program and application model is intended to provide a good foundation, but I assume programmers will eventually use problem-specific languages for various parts of a large application.
+The glas system proposes an unconventional [application model](GlasApps.md) that is very suitable for live coding, reactive systems, distributed network overlays, and projectional editors.
+This is based on a transaction loop: run the same atomic, isolated 'step' transaction repeatedly, with non-deterministic choice as a basis for multi-threading.
+A few other methods may support HTTP, RPC, and live code switch.

+The glas system develops general purpose models for [namespaces](GlasNamespaces.md) and an [abstract assembly](AbstractAssembly.md) as structured intermediate representations for glas programs.
+Program modules generally compile into a dict of namespaces (or mixins) of abstract assembly definitions.
+The namespace model supports hierarchical composition, inheritance, and overrides.
+The abstract assembly can control language features and support late binding of embedded DSLs and macros.

+The glas system specifies the [glas init language](GlasInitLang.md) for modular configurations, a primary [glas language](GlasLang.md) for the program layer, and a [glas object language](GlasObject.md) for serialization of structured data.
+These favor file extensions ".gin", ".g", and ".glob" respectively.
+Users can define additional languages with user-defined file extensions in the program layer.

+## Modules

+The glas system uses a two level module system:

+* *modular configurations* - Configuration files may import from the local filesystem, remote DVCS repositories, and perhaps HTTP resources.
+* *modular programs* - Program files may access abstract names from a configured environment, or local files from the same folder or subfolders.

+This separation isolates many concerns to the configuration layer including authorization, migration, and version control.
+The locality constraint between program files ensures folders are self-contained, which simplifies refactoring and sharing.
+The configured environment for a program module may represent both namespaces and specific parameters, subject to convention and configuration.

+In my vision for glas systems, a user will typically inherit from a community or company configuration then override a few definitions representing authorizations, resources, or preferences.
+The community configuration will specify individual modules, eliminating need for a separate package manager.
+A configured module might be described as:

+        type ModuleDesc
+              = (spec:ModuleSpec
+                ,desc:"text blurb"
+                ,... # ad-hoc annotations
+                )

+        type ModuleSpec
+              = file:(at:Location, ln:Localization)
+              | data:PlainOldData

+Most global modules would be specified as files.
+This may refer to remote DVCS resources depending on Location.
+The 'data' option is convenient for parameterizing modules.

+Compilation of a file is based on file extension.
+To compile a file with extension ".ext", we first load *Language Module* 'lang.ext', which should define a 'compile' function (see below).
+Support for ".g" files is built-in, but the glas system will nonetheless attempt to bootstrap 'lang.g' if defined.
+A file with multiple extensions such as ".json.gz" is implicitly pipelined as 'lang.gz' then 'lang.json'.
+Conversely, a file without extensions trivially 'compiles' to its binary content.

+Dependencies between modules must form a directed acyclic graph.
+Dependency cycles will be detected when compiling modules and treated as an error.

-### Language Modules
+## Language Modules

-As a simple naming convention, global module `lang.xyz` should detail how to compile files with extension ".xyz".
-The 'app' namespace should define `compile : SourceCode -> ModuleValue`.
-The SourceCode is usually a file binary, but may in general may be any glas data.
-The general case appears easily in context of composing file extensions.
-The compiled module value may be any glas data, but is most often an intermediate representation for a compiled program.

-To ensure reproducible results, the compiler has very limited access to effects.
-The only observable effect is to is to 'load' compiled values from external modules.
-For convenience, this extends to staged compilation, treating it as a special module reference.
+A language module defines a 'lang' namespace that defines `compile : SourceCode -> ModuleValue`.
+To ensure a reproducible outcome, language modules have limited access to effects: they can only ask the system to 'load' compiled data from other modules.
+However, to simplify embedding of user-defined languages or development of macros, this extends to staged evaluation.

 * `sys.load(ModuleRef)` - On success, returns compiled value of the indicated module.
-On error, diverges if observing failure would be non-deterministic (e.g. dependency cycle, network fault, resource quota), otherwise fails deterministically.
+On error, diverges if observing failure would be non-deterministic (e.g. dependency cycle, network fault, resource quota), otherwise fails observably (e.g. backtracking or exception).
 We'll broadly distinguish a few kinds of ModuleRef:
-  * *local:Text* - refers to a local file or subfolder, found within the same folder as whatever file is currently being compiled.
-The Text must not include the dot file extension or folder path separator.
-  * *global:Text* - refers to an externally configured value by name.
-This may be localized within the global namespace, i.e. `global:"foo"` may mean different things to different global modules.
-However, all local modules would reference the same `global:"foo"`.
-  * *inline:Data* - trivially return Data.
-Equivalent to staging with an identity function.
-This is useful only in context of composite ModuleRef options, such as *stage*.
-  * *stage:(LangRef, DataRef)* - here LangRef and DataRef are both ModuleRefs.
-In practice, LangRef might be `global:"lang.foo"` corresponding to file extension `".foo"`, while DataRef is `inline:Text` corresponding to a file body.
+  * *file:Name* - Reference a local file in the current folder or subfolder.
+No "../" paths!
+Compilation is based on file extension, selecting "lang.ext" from the configured environment.
+  * *env:Name* - Load data by name from the configured environment.
+Depending on conventions, this might represent a specific parameter or localized access to a configured module namespace.
+  * *data:Data* - returns given Data.
+Intended for use with composite module refs like *eval*.
+  * *eval:(lang:ModuleRef, src:ModuleRef)* - staged compilation, useful for embedding user-defined languages or DSLs.

-Annotations within the compiler can further support logging, profiling, tracing, caching, parallelism, quotas, and hardware acceleration.
-These effect-like features are not observable by the compiler but may help with performance and debugging.
+Although there are no other formal effects, annotations can support logging, profiling, tracing, caching, parallelism, and hardware acceleration.

-Long term, I also want to support REPL, linter, syntax highlighting, [language server protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol), interactive tutorials, etc..
-In context of staging, it is most convenient to support these features as additional interfaces on language modules.
-But I'm not in a hurry to develop these integration APIs.

-### Automated Testing
+## Automated Testing

-As a simple naming convention, local modules whose names start with "test-" will be recognized as tests.
-Tests can be compiled and evaluated by the glas system to produce or maintain a health report.
-Each test application may define multiple test methods as `test.*`.
-A test method should have a simple `unit -> unit | FAIL` type.

-Effects in automated tests are restricted to ensure reproducibility and replayability.
-In addition to annotations for logging, profiling, caching, etc. we can use `sys.fork` for fuzz testing and search.

-* `sys.fork(N)` - returns an integer in the range `0..(N-1)`.
-Diverges if N is not a positive integer.

-The test system is free to leverage abstract interpretation, heuristics, and memory to focus on 'fork' choices that are more likely to result in test failure, such as edge cases or regression tests.

-*Note:* Due to limited effects, the test system requires explicit simulation of test environments in many cases.
-Additionally, true integration testing must use test applications instead of regular test modules.
+As a simple convention, modules named `test.*` in scope when compiling a module (relative to Localization) could be treated as a test suite.
+These modules should export namespaces that define one or more pass-fail `test.*` methods.

+Tests have limited access to effects: non-deterministic choice for fuzz testing or property testing, ephemeral state for environment simulation.
+State might be expressed via implicit parameters and algebraic effects.
+The sequence of choices would be included in the test report.
+Detailed test reports might further include log outputs or profiling information.

+To reduce rework, it is feasible to configure shared services to cache test reports, or proxy compilation services might also run and cache tests.

 ## Performance